watsoncoders/SelaCoin/README.md

 20,000 selacoin to anyone who can help us by adding the coin to known coin trackers like coinmarketcap and similar.

-this is built to be a long term coin that will revolutionise the way we do buisness - and hopefully will bring stabilty back to the crypto markets.
+this is built to be a long term coin that will revolutionise the way we do buisness - and hopefully will bring stabilty back to the crypto markets. all wallets and deamonds are available from the build folder in this repo or via direct download from https://sela-coin.com i've also included guides on how to setup a master node and more for anyone who wishes to mine using masternodes ill try to also include a conplete guide on how to compile and fork from source as soon as possible